c4dt/lightarti-rest/tools/README.md

 Lightarti-rest relies to build circuits, we are providing a way to compute a list of no longer available/reachable routers.

-This list of churned routers is intended to be a lightweight file containing up-to-date info about routers that are no longer reachable with the info contained in the current customized consensus.
+This list of unavailable routers is intended to be a lightweight file containing up-to-date info about routers that are no longer reachable with the info contained in the current customized consensus.